lc82111/pathology_SAEs/README.md

 7. Ideally, if SAE training on flow matching models become reliable in extracting style, content, and composition features, we only have to train one good SAE model and never have to train a LoRA for each model.
 8. In some sense, MLPs are already SAEs.
 For instance, commonly used 4x GeLU MLPs are SAEs if you think about it.
 GLU is also a gated SAE in some sense.
 9. Steering the generation of FLUX using CLIP SAE / FLUX SAE seems ineffective.
 I've also found that zeroing out CLIP embeddings entirely didn't affect the generation much either.
 Although, this was done on a handful of examples.
 I wouldn't bet my money on it.

+## TODOs

+- [ ] Make FLUX SAEs more reliable.
+Try different sampling locations.
+- [ ] Look into sdxl-unbox paper on how they used SAEs for SDXL steering.
+Might have some insights.

 ## Acknowledgements